aanshu18/Event-Bubbling-and-Capturing---JS/README.md

 Events first are captured down to deepest target, then bubble up.
 In IE<9 they only bubble.
 All handlers work on bubbling stage excepts addEventListener with last argument true, which is the only way to catch the event on capturing stage.
 Bubbling/capturing can be stopped by event.cancelBubble=true (IE) or event.stopPropagation() for other browsers.

+Almost all events bubble.
+For instance, a focus event does not bubble.
+There are other examples too, we’ll meet them.
+But still it’s an exception, rather than a rule, most events do bubble.